padwasabimasala/stream_explorer/README.md

 # Quick Start

-Run `make`

-You can explore your messages at admin at http://localhost:3000/

-# Message Store Connection

-You can override the message store connection using standard PG envars like by exporting them in your environment and passing them into the docker container.
+Configure your message store connection in the environment and run `make`.
+If no params are set it will attempt to connect to the message_store database localhost on the default port with no password.

 ```
 export PGHOST=